AeneasVerif/aeneas/README.md

 Finally, building the project simply requires to run `make` in the top directory.

+You can also use `make tests` and `make verify` to run the tests, and check the generated files.
+As `make tests` will run tests which use the Charon tests, you will need to regenerate the `.llbc` files.
+You have the following options:
+- run `make tests` in the Charon repository
+- run `REGEN_LLBC=1 make tests` in the Aeneas repository

 ## Documentation

 If you run `make`, you will generate a documentation accessible from [`doc.html`](./doc.html).